 OK, so when will Avatar 4 be released?

 The last time Disney updated its release calendar, Avatar 4 was set for Dec.
-18, 2026, sticking to the “one Avatar every two years” schedule.
+21, 2029, delaying the fourth movie by three years.

 Does Avatar 4 have a name?

 The leaked title for Avatar 4 is Avatar: The Tulkun Rider — though again this has not been confirmed as the title.
-Given that we already see someone ride (sort of) a Tulkun in this movie, it’s a little unclear what this title might be referring to, so we’ll probably have to wait for more details on that front.
+Given that we already see someone ride (sort of) a tulkun in The Way of Water, it’s a little unclear what this title might be referring to, so we’ll probably have to wait for more details on that front.
 But we’re imagining Dune in the Avatar-verse.

 How far along is it?